vmware-archive/postfacto/README.md

 ### Mobile Friendly
 Participants can add and vote on items from their mobile devices, so its easy to run a retro without everyone in the group having a laptop nearby.
-This works really well for retros where some people are in the room and some are remote
+This works really well for retros where some people are in the room and some are remote.

 ### Easy Onboarding
 Easily [set up](https://github.com/pivotal/postfacto/tree/master/deployment#allowing-users-to-create-retros) Postfacto to work with Google OAuth so users can sign up with their google accounts